Can you and your partner relate?

 Leisa Peterson, author of The Mindful Millionaire

-Ed provided such valuable dialogue to couples and it was obvious participants felt comfortable with him because they opened up about their real feelings and struggles.
 I love the work he does and the ease with which he pushes us to think beyond our own interests and into balance, understanding and empathy with our partners”.

-Ed helped us gain empathy and compassion as we explored our unique attachment styles.
+Ed helped us gain empathy and compassion as we explored our unique attachment styles."

 Working with Ed helped me understand my relationships better.
-Just understanding that my husband and I, both, tend to shut down during disputes helped us learn to connect and be comfortable dealing with disputes together.
+Understanding that my husband and I, both, tend to shut down during disputes helped us learn to connect and be comfortable dealing with disputes together.
 It’s amazing how powerful balancing “independence” with “connection to others” can be and what a relief to know that I don’t have to do all the work myself.

 - Tara U.